 And the lights!
 Thousands of strands of sparkling, beautiful white lights from November through February!

-Before the event, Ginger and several friends worked overtime in the Teaching Kitchen rolling, cutting and baking many, many gingerbread cookies.
+Before the event in 2019, Ginger and several friends worked overtime in the Teaching Kitchen rolling, cutting and baking many, many gingerbread cookies.

 Happy Holidays, everyone!!